gasparrini/mixmeta/README.md

 ## An Extended Mixed-Effects Modelling Framework for Meta-Analysis

 The package consists of a collection of functions to perform various meta-analytical models within a unified mixed-effects framework, including standard univariate fixed and random-effects meta-analysis and meta-regression, and non-standard extensions such as multivariate, multilevel, longitudinal, and dose-response models.
-The methodology is illustrated in detail in the article by Sera \& Gasparrini (see below).
+The methodology is illustrated in detail in the article by Sera et al (see below).

 ### Info on the `mixmeta` package